Skip to main content

 Read-onlyIdempotent

-Normalize Google Health activity and sleep data into a standardized wellness context for recommendation engines.
+Normalizes Google Health activity and sleep data into a standardized wellness context, enabling recommendation engines to process user health signals.

 Instructions